 Do you have any activities that you wish to report?

-If you select, “yes” – which I hope you do – you’ll have the opportunity to add up to ten activities to your application.
-For each activity, you’ll need to include:
+We hope you will have several to choose from, and you can list up to ten activities on your application.
+For each activity, you’ll need to include the following:

 - Activity type